slimphp/Slim/docs/hooks-default.markdown

 # Default Hooks [hooks-default] #

-These are the default hooks always available within a Slim application.
+These are the default hooks always invoked in a Slim application.

 slim.before
 :   This hook is invoked before the Slim application is run and before output buffering is turned on.
 This hook is invoked once during the Slim application lifecycle.